Walter Barnard Hill Fellow

 Office of the Vice President for Public Service and Outreach

-The purpose of the Walter Barnard Hill Distinguished Public Service Fellow Award is to recognize significant extraordinary contributions to the public service and outreach programs of the University of Georgia. the award is named in honor of Chancellor Hill, who led the university from 1899 until 1905, and first articulated the university's modern public service and outreach mission.
+The Walter Barnard Hill Fellow Award for Distinguished Achievement in Public Service and Outreach recognizes significant extraordinary contributions to the public service and outreach (PSO) programs of the University of Georgia.
+The award is named in honor of Chancellor Walter Barnard Hill, who led the university from 1899 until 1905, and first articulated the university’s modern public service and outreach mission.
 Designation as a Walter Barnard Hill Distinguished Public Service Fellow is comparable to a distinguished professorship.

-Only previous Walter Barnard Hill Award winners are eligible for consideration as a Walter Barnard Hill Distinguished Public Service Fellow.
-Those faculty members in the schools and colleges, or other institutional units whose assignments and workloads (budgeted EFT is 51 percent or more) have focused significantly on public service and outreach for the last five years.
+Only previous Walter Barnard Hill Award winners are eligible for consideration for the Walter Barnard Hill Fellow Award.
+Those faculty members in the schools, colleges, Cooperative Extension, PSO Units, or other institutional units whose assignments and workloads (budgeted EFT is 51% or more) have focused significantly on public service and outreach for the last five years.

 The Hill Fellow Award recognizes sustained, distinguished, and superb achievement in university public service and outreach and for contributions made to the improvement of the quality of life in Georgia or elsewhere.
 The selection committee considers long-term achievements, special projects having extraordinary impact, and collaborative efforts.
 The creativity, impact, and superb nature of a Hill Fellow’s achievements are of a magnitude that greatly exceeds the normal accomplishments of a productive faculty member.

-Public Service and Outreach (PSO) refers to the function of applying academic expertise to the direct benefit of external audiences in support of unit missions and the university mission.
-PSO scholarship can include applied research, service-based instruction, program and project management, and technical assistance.
-A program is regarded as public service and outreach if there is utilization of the faculty member's academic and professional expertise; there is a direct application of knowledge to, and a substantive link with, significant human needs and societal problems, issues, or concerns; the ultimate purpose is for the public or common good; new knowledge is generated for the discipline and/or the audience or clientele; and, there is a clear link/relationship between the program/activities and an appropriate unit's mission.
+Public service and outreach refers to the function of applying academic expertise to the direct benefit of external audiences in support of unit missions and the university mission.
+PSO scholarship can include applied research, service-based instruction and training, program and project management, consultation, and technical assistance.
+A program is regarded as public service and outreach if there is utilization of the faculty member’s academic and professional expertise; there is a direct application of knowledge to, and a substantive link with, significant human needs and societal problems, issues, or concerns; the ultimate purpose is for the public or common good; new knowledge is generated for the discipline and/or the audience or clientele; and, there is a clear link/relationship between the program/activities and an appropriate unit’s mission.

-The unit head (director, department head, or dean) prepares a nomination dossier that does not exceed 25 pages (that is, including all materials, exclusive of the cover page and transmittal letter).
+The unit head (dean, unit director, or department head) prepares a nomination dossier that does not exceed 25 pages (that is, including all materials, exclusive of the cover page and transmittal letter).
 The dossier should focus on accomplishments since the time the candidate received the Hill Award.
 The dossier includes the following:

-- A cover page with the candidate’s Name, Current Title, Unit, and date of Hill Award;
+A cover page with the candidate’s Name, Current Title, Unit, and date of the Hill Award

-- A written statement by the unit director, department head, or dean.
-The written statement should include:
+A written statement signed by the dean, unit director, or department head.
+This written statement should include: